NREL/HPC/docs/Documentation/Environment/Customization/conda.md

 ## Creating Environments by Location

-Creating environments by location is especially helpful when working on the HPC systems, as the default location is your `/home/<username>/` directory, which may have limited storage (for example, on Eagle, the home directory is limited to 50 GB).
+Creating environments by location is especially helpful when working on the HPC systems, as the default location is your `/home/<username>/` directory, which is limited to 50 GB.
 To create a Conda environment somewhere besides the default location, use the `--prefix` flag (or the shortened `-p`) instead of `--name` when creating:

 ```
 conda create --prefix /path/to/mypy python=3.7 numpy